 Adventures in Wedding Photography

-Hi there, welcome to our wedding photography blog.
-Here we share our favourite weddings, engagement shoots and other wedding related things.
-If you would like to see more wedding images you can see featured weddings here or view our wedding gallery here.
+Welcome to our blog.
+Here we share our favourite weddings, engagement shoots and other related things.
+If you would like to see more from Wiltshire and all the other places I’ve visited you can see featured weddings here or view the portfolio here.

 I’m not the most prolific social media user but I do like Instagram.
 There’s no “experts” or opinions.
 It’s just about the image.
 Here’s the first of a – probably intermittent – series Top Instagram posts where I’ll share the 5 most liked images from the previous month.